MGM Files Lawsuits Denying Liability Over Las Vegas Shooting

 The lawsuit cites a 2002 federal law designed to encourage companies to deploy anti-terrorism "security technologies" without fear of being held responsible for damages if a terror attack happens anyway.

-In a statement emailed to NPR a spokeswoman for MGM Resorts said federal court was "an appropriate venue" for the cases, given the federal law.
+In a statement emailed to NPR, a spokeswoman for MGM Resorts said federal court was "an appropriate venue" for the cases, given the federal law.

 "While we expected the litigation that followed [the attack], we also feel strongly that victims and the community should be able to recover and find resolution in a timely manner. ...
 Years of drawn out litigation and hearings are not in the best interest of victims, the community and those still healing," Debra DeShong said.

-As NPR's Kirk Siegler reported shortly after the shooting, victims face an tough legal battle in attempting to hold the hotel liable:
+As NPR's Kirk Siegler reported shortly after the shooting, victims face a tough legal battle in attempting to hold the hotel liable:

 "[I]f recent mass shootings are any indication, proving negligence in cases that target venues is difficult, according to Tom Russell, a personal injury lawyer and law professor at the University of Denver.